Computing at BC

 - Microsoft Office - Faculty may download and install Microsoft Office to a personal computer free-of-charge from the software download site.

 - Confidential Information - Confidential information includes sensitive personal and institutional information, and must be given the highest level of protection against unauthorized access, modification, or destruction.
 Confidential information should not be stored on BC office computers; it may be stored on MyFiles@bc.
+Learn more about confidential data & collaboration, including what is confidential data.
+Learn about a new category of data that is even more sensitive than “confidential” & what you can store on BC's Google Drive.

 - Confidential Student Information - Confidential student information includes any non-directory information (grades, courses taken, schedule, advising records, disciplinary actions, educational services received, birth date, medical information).